witheve/Eve/README.md

 docker pull witheve/eve
 ```

-**Windows Users** - Docker for Windows requires Microsoft Hyper-V, so you'll need Windows 10 to run Eve on Windows.
+**Windows Users** - Docker for Windows requires Microsoft Hyper-V, which requires Windows 10.
+For users of earlier Windows versions, binaries are forthcoming.

 ## Running